SpenserKao/Employee-Data-Navigation/README.md

 Google Chrome is not supported, due to following error "Cross origin requests are only supported for protocol schemes: http, data, chrome, chrome-extension, https."

 ### light weight http-server
-AS long as local machine already got nodeJS installed, http-server's setup at local machine allows point-to-point test to be conducted locally without having to host the application remotedly.
+AS long as local machine already got nodeJS installed, http-server's setup at local machine allows point-to-point test to be conducted locally without having to host the application remotedly.<br/>
-Follow the instructions excerpted from [2]
+Follow the next instructions excerpted from [2]

-We need a standalone Command Propmt windows, then,
+We need a standalone Command Propmt windows, then,<br/>
 _cd (to where the application is extracted and installed)_ <br/>
 _npm install serve -g_ <br/>
 _serve_

-Once it is done, we can hit the application page through URL __localhost5000__ or IPaddress:5000 NB Pressing Ctl=C will stop theserver, while _serve_ is to restart it again.
+Once it is done, we can hit the application page through URL __localhost5000__ or IPaddress:5000 NB Pressing "Ctl C" will stop theserver, while _serve_ is to restart it again.

 ## Technologies in use
 ### AngularJS